Particular/docs.particular.net/nservicebus/messaging/memory-transport.md

  - nservicebus/using-the-in-memory-bus
 ---

-NOTE: Bus.InMemory feature has been deprecated starting from version 4.6 and removed in version 5.0
+NOTE: Bus.InMemory feature has been deprecated starting from Version 4.6 and removed in Version 5.0

-Prior to version 4.0, NServiceBus provided an asynchronous method of communication between parts of the system using `Send`, `Reply`, and `Publish` API.
+Prior to Version 4.0, NServiceBus provided an asynchronous method of communication between parts of the system using `Send`, `Reply`, and `Publish` API.
 Asynchronous forms of communication are great for ensuring reliable and durable communication between parts of the system.
-NServiceBus version 4.0 introduces the concept of an in-memory bus, applicable when events need to be handled synchronously and durability is not a concern.
+NServiceBus Version 4.0 introduces the concept of an in-memory bus, applicable when events need to be handled synchronously and durability is not a concern.

 This is the same concept as for the [domain events pattern](http://udidahan.com/2009/06/14/domain-events-salvation/).